JustBeYou/financial-planning-app/README.md

 * Hard to get tests working.
 * Duplicates a lot of code, we need to add some rule/explicit prompt to avoid this.
 * Sometimes produces code that is not compatible with the linter and not that easy to fix.
+* When there is a lot of code, it tends to delete existing functionality of you are no specific enough, or if you do not offer enough examples.